DavesCodeMusings/CloudPi/docs/deploy-nginx-test.md

 Running Nginx is used as a quick visual test for DNS resolution and certificates issued by the self hosted certificate store.
 If you can go to http://mypi.home and see the Nginx welcome page, it proves DNS is working.
 If you can go to https://mypi.home and not get any certificate errors, it proves the certificate authority is working and trusted by the client computer.

 ## Deploying Nginx
-The Ansible playbook [`ansible-playbook deploy-nginx-test.yml`](https://github.com/DavesCodeMusings/CloudPi/blob/main/deploy-nginx-test.yml) takes care of running Nginx as a Docker container.
+The Ansible playbook [`ansible-playbook deploy-nginx-test.yml`](https://github.com/DavesCodeMusings/CloudPi/blob/main/deploy-nginx-test.yml) takes care of installing Docker Community Edition and running Nginx as a Docker container.

 When running the playbook, you can expect the output to look like this: